Size: 10″ x 12″ (art = 8″ x 10″)

 Silver Abstracted was made using painter’s caulk, spray paint, and acrylic paint on canvas board.

-Silver Abstracted was an experiment.
+Silver Abstracted is an abstract painting that began as an experiment.
 In the past I have done all kinds of things with painter’s caulk: mixed it with ink, mixed it with acrylic paint, painted over it with ink, painted over it with acrylic paint, even just left it bare.
 What I didn’t know was how well it would take spray paint.

 Over the years I have amassed quite a collection of spray paint.
 Nothing fancy or expensive, just the stuff you get at Home Depot.
 Among my collection was some metallic spray paints, including the silver I used on this piece.

 I remember browsing around Pinterest and seeing a bunch of abstract art that was, most likely, made using expensive texturizing medium painted with metallic paints.
-Given my goal is to make art as inexpensive as I can, I thought I’d give it a try with my favorite medium: painter’s caulk (I’ll write a blog post about that at some point).
-Caulk is a great, inexpensive medium to work with.
+Given my goal is to make art as inexpensive as I can, I thought I’d give it a try with my favorite medium: painter’s caulk.
+Caulk is a great, inexpensive medium to work with and I learned in a class that chemically it’s almost identical to the expensive mediums in art supply stores.

 After putting the caulk on in a really abstract (one might even say ‘haphazard’) way, I let it cure, then spray painted it outside.
 After the spray paint dried, I added touches of a darker silver acrylic paint in some of the deep pits.
 It’s a bit hard to see in the picture.